mikavilpas/yazi.nvim/README.md

     -- the path to a temporary file that will be created by yazi to store the -- chosen file path
     chosen_file_path = '/tmp/yazi_filechosen',

+    -- the path to a temporary file that will be created by yazi to store -- events
+    events_file_path = '/tmp/yazi.nvim.events.txt'
   },
 }
 ```